ConnectedLib/connectedlib10/modules/mentoring/section-3-1.md

 - What type of on-boarding or training will mentors be offered?
 - Is there any incentive/recognition for the mentors?

 Make a plan for launching or promoting the mentoring opportunities or connecting with possible community partners and organizations.
-Craft a message and talking points to deliver and present to local organizations (see [Community partnerships](../partnerships/index.html)).
+Craft a message and talking points to deliver and present to local organizations (see the [Community Partnerships](../partnerships/index.html) module).

-## STEP 3: Guide both your mentors and mentees.
+## STEP 3: Guide both your mentors and mentees

 For longer term situations, how do you plan to support the mentors and mentee relationships over time?
 Some ideas include: